 The group representing the Consulate General of Cambodia and the Consulate General of Japan in Ho Chi Minh City made Padthai.

-Associate Professor Toroong Jarungidanan (left) and his assistant instruct him to finish making Padthai.
+Associate Professor Toroong Jarungidanan (left) and his assistant finished making Padthai.

-The Tourism Authority of Thailand team finished making Tom Kha Kai (Chicken Coconut Soup).
+The team from the Tourism Authority of Thailand finished making Tom Kha Kai (Chicken Coconut Soup).

-Group from Vietnam Thailand Friendship Association makes crispy fried shrimp with tamarind sauce
+A group from the Vietnam-Thailand Friendship Association makes crispy fried shrimp with tamarind sauce.

 The team from the US Consulate General in Ho Chi Minh City makes crispy fried shrimp with tamarind sauce.